dosimple/workspace.vim/readme.md

 # workspace.vim

+**This plugin gives each tabpage it's own buffer list.**

-The main purpose of this plugin is to make it easier to manage large number of buffers by keeping them grouped separately in workspaces.
+The idea is to make it easier
+to manage large number of buffers by keeping them grouped separately in workspaces.

-* Each tabpage becomes a workspace with it's own buffer list.
+* Each tabpage represents a workspace with it's own buffer list.
-* Workspaces are numbered starting with 1, like tabpages, but a workspace number wouldn't change as other workspaces/tabpages are opened and closed.
+* Workspaces are numbered starting with 1, like tabpages, but their numbers remain static as they are opened and closed — don't conflate these two sets of numbers.
+* `:ls`, `:bn`, `:bp` will use buffers from current workspace.
-* Third party buffer switchers should work as is.
+  Third party buffer switchers should work as is.

 ## Installation